MicrosoftDocs/edge-developer/microsoft-edge/webview2/reference/dotnet/0-9-628/microsoft-web-webview2-core-corewebview2environment.md

 [BrowserVersionString](#browserversionstring) | The browser version info of the current CoreWebView2Environment, including channel name if it is not the stable channel.
 [NewBrowserVersionAvailable](#newbrowserversionavailable) | NewBrowserVersionAvailable fires when a newer version of the Edge browser is installed and available for use via WebView2.
 [CompareBrowserVersions](#comparebrowserversions) | Compare browser versions correctly to determine which version is newer, older or same.
-[CreateAsync](#createasync) | Creates an evergreen WebView2 Environment using the installed Edge version.
+[CreateAsync](#createasync) | Creates an evergreen WebView2 Environment using the installed version of Microsoft Edge.
 [CreateCoreWebView2CompositionControllerAsync](#createcorewebview2compositioncontrollerasync) | Asynchronously create a new WebView for use with visual hosting.
 [CreateCoreWebView2ControllerAsync](#createcorewebview2controllerasync) | Asynchronously create a new WebView.
 [CreateCoreWebView2PointerInfo](#createcorewebview2pointerinfo) | Create an empty CoreWebView2PointerInfo.